 In addition to the safety provided by the strict quality control in Japan, consuming raw eggs offers significant nutritional benefits:

-1. Nutrient preservation: Raw eggs retain enzymes and vitamins that can be degraded during the cooking process.
+1. Preservation of nutrients: Raw eggs retain enzymes and vitamins that can be degraded in the cooking process.

-2. Rich in proteins: Ideal for those looking for a balanced diet rich in essential amino acids.
+2. Rich in proteins: Ideal for those seeking a balanced diet rich in essential amino acids.

-3. Source of antioxidants: Nutrients such as lutein and zeaxanthin help with eye and skin health.
+3. Source of antioxidants: Nutrients like lutein and zeaxanthin help with eye and skin health.

 The consumption of raw eggs in Japan is not just a matter of preference, but also of trust in the quality standards that ensure food safety.
-This practice is deeply connected to Japanese culinary culture, which values the simplicity and authenticity of ingredients.
+This practice is deeply linked to the Japanese gastronomic culture, which values the simplicity and authenticity of ingredients.

-For those who visit Japan, trying dishes like Tamago-Kake-Gohan or Sukiyaki is a unique opportunity to immerse yourself in local cuisine and understand why the Japanese consume raw eggs without fear.
-However, outside of Japan, it is essential to be cautious and respect local food safety conditions.
+For those visiting Japan, trying dishes like Tamago-Kake-Gohan or Sukiyaki is a unique opportunity to immerse oneself in the local cuisine and understand why the Japanese consume raw eggs without fear.
+However, outside Japan, it is essential to be cautious and respect local food safety conditions.